 Mosquitoes are found in nearly every region of the world, from the arctic to the tropics, and can survive severe winters or dry seasons depending on the region.
 They can be found breeding in all types of water, both clean and polluted.

-Mosquitoes are ectoparasites, surviving by feeding on the blood of living hosts.
+Mosquitoes survive by feeding on the blood of living hosts.
 In cooler climates, they are mainly a biting nuisance, but in more tropical regions they pose a real threat to animals and humans as they are vectors transmitting serious diseases from host to host.
 These include yellow fever, west Nile virus, dengue fever, filariasis and, most notably, malaria.

 It is estimated that 300-500 million people in nearly 100 countries worldwide are infected with malaria.
 Of these, some 2.5 million will die each year.
 This makes the mosquito the most dangerous animal in the world.